 (2) The operator of a soda ash manufacturing facility must report the quantity of soda ash equivalent produced in the data year (short tons).

-(3) The operator of a gypsum manufacturing facility must report the quantity of plaster that is sold as a separate finished product and the amount of stucco used to produce saleable plasterboard produced in the data year (short tons)
+(3) The operator of a gypsum manufacturing facility must report the quantity of plaster that is sold as a separate finished product and the amount of stucco used to produce saleable plasterboard produced in the data year (short tons).

 (4) The operator of a turbine and turbine generator set testing facility must report the nameplate power of the units tested (horsepower tested).